 Dragonfly tries to look relaxed as he walks behind the Chief Elder through the crowd of familiar faces.
-Some are laughing, perhaps happy to see his family humiliated, others just stare.
+Some murmur support, some are laughing, perhaps happy to see his family humiliated, others just stare.
 Sniffer is running among them, appearing at various vantage points to give encouragement.

 “Dragonfly is great,” calls Sniffer jumping up among the crowding villagers to be seen by his friend.
 “Long live Swimming Dragonfly.”
 He waves a small cloth.

 At the rear of the procession comes the Harmonious Music Band making a terrifying noise with gongs, horns and pipes, a challenge to any evil spirit lurking nearby.

 The Village Temple stands aloof, normally guarded by the old Temple Keeper and his dogs.
 There is no sign of them and the building looks grander than ever, its huge roof of golden tiles carried by ornately carved pillars along the sides and at each corner by a bronze dragon.
 Before the two great, red, wooden doors is a large brass pot of freshly lit incense sticks filling the air with pungent smells and dense smoke.